chinleung/sw-exporter-raid-notifier/README.md

 # SWEX Raid Notifier

+**Note**: This package is no longer maintained.
+Use [sw-exporter-run-notifier](https://github.com/chinleung/sw-exporter-run-notifier) instead.

 This plugin will allow you to receive a notification on your proxy machine when a raid run has finished so you are not the dude who stays _In Battle_ while everyone else is waiting.